Matrixeigs/energy_management_system/README.md

 The universal ems is the platform for multiple MGs, and the management of networks in the MG park.

-This work is supported by NRF in Singapore, and is under developing.
+This work is supported by national research foundation in Singapore, and is under developing.

 This is the second version of energy management system.
-We intend to develop a smart, distributed and decentralized energy management system for the Internet of things (IoT) embeded system.
+We intend to develop a smart, distributed and robust energy management system for the Internet of things (IoT) embeded system.

-Related publications can be found on the following page. https://scholar.google.com.sg/citations?user=r-F063gAAAAJ&hl=en
+Related publications can be found on the following page.

+https://scholar.google.com.sg/citations?user=r-F063gAAAAJ&hl=en

-If you have any question and want to cooperate with us, please send email to: zhaoty@ntu.edu.sg
+If you have any question or want to cooperate with us, please send email to: zhaoty@ntu.edu.sg
 or: matrixeigs@gmail.com